ibleaman/Bibliography/README.md

 # Bibliography

-BibTeX file containing all the references for my research papers.
+BibTeX file containing all the references for my research

 Isaac L. Bleaman
 Department of Linguistics